psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 And their firſt Love continued to the laſt:

-One Sunſhine was their Life, no Cloud between; ;
+One Sunſhine was their Life, no Cloud between;;
 Nor ever was a kinder Couple ſeen.

 And ſo may all our Lives like theirs be led;